fmatthew5876/stdcxx-ascii/proposal/draft.md

 which comes from platform agnostic sources.
 For example a file or network socket.
 Most often, we would use `char`, `char16_t`, or `char32_t` to process such data.
 In the case of `wchar_t`, we don't know its size or default encoding on the system.
-Therefore we would only use for platform specific sources such as string literals and file system paths.
+Therefore we would only use it for platform specific sources such as string literals and file system paths.

-One systems such as windows, where `wchar_t` happens to be using an ascii compatible encoding, these functions are useful.
+On systems such as windows, where `wchar_t` happens to be using an ascii compatible encoding, these functions are useful.
 On other systems, they are not useful at all and their presense could even be misleading.
 We have opted to include the `wchar_t` overloads in this proposal.
 Should the standard committee decide that `wchar_t` is a bad idea we will happily drop support for it.